-Despite its abundant advantages, some companies are not aware of the importance of transparency in business and still operate as a black box.
-The clients of these companies don't know the exact progress of work, how many people are effectively working on the project, what blockers and discussions are going on along the implementation processes, etc. Dealing with such companies is similar to hiring a taxi at the airport from a company with no counter, no clarity, and the result is ending up being tricked.
+Despite its significant advantages, some companies are not aware of the importance of transparency in business and still operate as a black box.
+The clients of these companies don't know the exact progress of work, how many people are effectively working on the project, what blockers and discussions are going on along the implementation processes, etc. Dealing with such companies is similar to hiring a taxi at the airport with no registration or licensing, and the result is ending up being tricked.

-Being transparent means always telling the customer the truth and communicating the good news as well as the bad.
-However, informing the prospects about this value during the pitching process is not usually a good idea to convince since every company is pretending to be transparent and perfect at all levels.
+Transparency means always telling the customer the truth and communicating the good news and the bad.
+However, informing the prospects about this value during the pitching process is not usually a good idea to convince since every company pretends to be transparent and perfect at all levels.
 At Foretheta, we decided to share our working process publically to contribute to the industry's shared knowledge and inspire others to find ways to improve their processes too.

-Next, we estimate the complexity of tasks and verify whether the deadlines defined by the client are realistic or not.
-Projects with undo-able deadlines are not accepted because they are simply deemed to fail.
-Usually, web applications go from a few weeks to several months depending on the number of features and their complexity.
+Next, we estimate the complexity of tasks and verify whether the client's deadlines are realistic or not.
+Projects with impossible deadlines are not accepted because they are deemed to fail.
+Usually, web applications go from a few weeks to several months, depending on the number of features and their complexity.

 When it comes to the cost, we explain clearly how much the assigned developers can do.
 At Foretheta, we share our team's velocity with clients.
-For example, when affecting a team with a sprint velocity of 50 story points and the features requested by the client were estimated at 150 story points, we inform the client that 3 sprints are required to reach the defined scope.
+For example, when affecting a team with a sprint velocity of 50 story points and the client's features were estimated at 150 story points, we inform the client that three sprints are required to reach the defined scope.

-Effective work starts with drafting the web pages in the Balsamiq mockup.
+Practical work starts with drafting the web pages in the Balsamiq mockup.
 Once approved, we provide a proper UI using Sketch.
-After getting the client's feedback and reaching the final version, then only we can start the sprint.
+After getting the client's feedback and reaching the final version, we can start the sprint.

 At Foretheta, we give clients access to Github.
-Sometimes, savvy clients request that work will be done in their own repositories.
+Sometimes, clients request that their work is done in their repositories.
 We have found Github to be the perfect tool to foster communication with clients and let them be aware of all issues, technical tasks, bugs, regressions, and change requests.
 Similar platforms, such as JIRA or GitLab, can also play the same role.

 For the validation process, Forethata creates two branches: development and production.
-When a feature is verified by the project manager, the latter notifies the client to verify the expected feature on the development.
+When the project manager verifies a feature, the latter notifies the client to verify the development's expected feature.
 Once validated, it will be pushed to the production branch.
 This way, the client will be sure about the quality of our delivery.
 This, of course, doesn't exclude the necessity and the importance of maintenance.